lucasmcclean/lucasmcclean/README.md

 and native app development but I've found a love for fullstack and backend.
 My experience is primarily in building backend web applications with Go, Docker, and PostgreSQL.

 Though I spend most of my time on backend, I'm always on the lookout to learn about and try new things.
-I'm always collaborating with others because that's where I find my greatest love for software development.
+What I most love about software development are the constant opportunities to learn new things and collaborate with others.
 When the opportunity presents itself to learn a new technology or work on a team I'd be hard-pressed to pass up on it.